 Once you have learned to fly a paramotor, you can use it as you wish – to enjoy flying in thermals and travelling cross country or just getting away from it all by watching the sunset from 1,000 feet on a lazy summer evening.
 You are the pilot.
 You decide what you want to do.
 We will teach you – it is as simple as that!

 Paraglider pilots wishing to convert to paramotoring will, on average, need 3 days tuition.
 Learning from ‘scratch’ requires a minimum of paragliding Club Pilot Certificate, and together with the paramotoring section of the course, generally involves a minimum of 11-13 days.

 The British Hang Gliding and Paragliding Association is the governing body of our sport and includes third party insurance cover.
 Membership of the BHPA is compulsory for all students in the UK.
 The price for this cover depends on the time scale for the flying experience you want; for example, a one-day taster course will only require one day’s cover, whereas an EPC course will need a minimum of a training membership.
 We will arrange insurance cover for you on the first day of your course.

 Good weather is a big factor in learning to fly hang gliders.
 We assess the weather conditions the night before a course is due to start.
 If, due to bad weather you cannot fly, we will rearrange your booking as soon as possible.
 Should the weather interrupt flying during your course, any unused flying may be taken at a future date by arrangement.

 The Peak District National Park has plenty of hotels, B & B and campsites.
-We have an accommodation list of these if you need it.
+Contact us if you need advice on local accommodation.